shaw-rohit/AMP-Channel-Creator/README.md

 This application requires Python 3.7.4 and list of libraries and modules.
 To install the libraries, run the following command.
 <pre>   pip install -r requirements.txt </pre>

+IMPORTANT: This program requires a display with resolution 1920 x 1080 without scaling.
+The display scaling must be set to 100%.

 ## Usage
 1. Run main.py
 <pre>   python main.py    </pre>